Pen, pencil, computer or even AI –whatever your medium, our drawing competition is open for submissions

-Eye Line 2023, RIBAJ’s annual, international competition showcasing the best drawing and rendering skills, has now closed for entries.
-Check back at ribaj.com/eyeline for the latest on the competition.
+How do you represent the world you would like to see?
+Eye Line 2024, RIBAJ’s annual, international competition showcasing the best drawing and rendering skills, is open for entries.
 As ever, we ask for images in two categories – student and practitioner – that brilliantly convey architecture, in any medium or combination of media.
-In the competition’s 11th year, we are once again seeking the best and most exciting submissions from those at the sharp end of representation.
+We are seeking the best and most exciting submissions from those at the sharp end of representation.

-We want images of all kinds, from a hand-drawn concept sketch to technically proficient and layered renders.
-For us, ‘drawing’ includes any method by which the power of an architectural idea is communicated; be it depictions of existing buildings or works of imagination.
-Practitioners and students enter in different categories:
+Images of all kinds, from hand-drawn concept sketch to technically proficient and layered renders are eligible: ‘drawing’ includes any method by which the power of an architectural idea is communicated, whether depictions of existing buildings or works of the imagination.
+Last year saw our first AI entries.

-•Practitioner category: images made by those fully qualified and working in practice, either for real-life projects or to explore ideas and experiences.
+- Practitioner category: images made by those fully qualified and working in practice, whether for real-life projects or exploring ideas or experiences.

-Winning entries will be published in the July/August issue of the Journal and online.
-Our colleagues at RIBA’s drawings and archives collection will consider winners for potential inclusion in one of the largest architectural collections in the world.
+Winning entries will be published in print and online.
+Our colleagues at RIBA’s Drawings and Archives Collection will inspect winners for potential inclusion in their archive.

-Every year we are delighted by the originality, wit and talent in the Eye Line entries: a truly international, free-to-enter award.
-Show us your best drawings and get the chance to join a prestigious cohort of winners
+Each year we are gratified by the originality, wit and talent presented to Eye Line: an international, free-to-enter award.
+Practitioners and students – show us your best drawings and join a prestigious cohort of past winners!

 Eye Line rules